London Buses route 189: History

-The route was converted from the original Alexander Dennis Enviro 400s to the New Routemaster, the route was one of the last to make the switch.
+The route was converted from the original Alexander Dennis Enviro400s to the New Routemaster, the route was one of the last to make the switch.

 On 1 April 2017, the route was withdrawn between Orchard Street/Portman Street and Oxford Circus, and diverted to Marble Arch.
 The route was proposed to be withdrawn between Marble Arch and Belsize Road, furthermore, the route would have been extended to Camden Town replacing route 31.
 The night service would have been renumbered to N189 and would continue to run to Marble Arch.
 The suggested change was subject to lots of controversy as it would have deprived certain areas of direct bus access to Central London.
-On 23 November 2022, TFL decided to suspend the plans until further notice, keeping the initial Brent Cross - Marble Arch service.
+On 23 November 2022, TfL decided to suspend the plans until further notice, keeping the initial Brent Cross-Marble Arch service.

 Current route

 Route 189 operates via these primary locations: